Skip to main content

 Porto Petro or Portopetro can be found within the district of Santanyí.
 This fishing village which retains much of its traditional charm, with most of its buildings, developed in the early 20th century, being handsome, colourful houses with authentic Mallorcan shutters.

-The lack of a beach in the town makes it a wonderful place to stay if you are keen to keep away from commercial tourist resorts in the summer months.
+The lack of a beach in the town makes it a wonderful place to stay if you're keen to keep away from commercial tourist resorts in the summer months.
 At the same time, it has everything on its doorstep, from some of the island's most stunning beaches in the surrounding area to the picturesque Cala Mondrago Natural Park a short walk away.
-If you want to visit a more touristy area for a day, the popular family-friendly resort of Cala d’Or is a short taxi ride away in the next bay.
+If you want to visit a more touristy area for a day, the popular family-friendly resort of Cala d’Or in the next bay and only a short taxi ride away.

 History & Culture in Portopetro